rust-lang/wg-governance/draft-rfcs/RFC-github-access-policy.md

 GitHub provides several permission levels for access to a repository.
 Please refer to [GitHub's documentation](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization) for details on permission levels and what each level can do.

 Repositories in the Rust-Lang organization should follow these permission guidelines:

+Permissions should **only** be given to teams within the Rust-Lang organization, not to individuals.

 * **Admin** - only Rust team or working group leads should have this permission level
 * **Write** - contributors within GitHub teams may have this permission level at the discretion of the team leads